 Back in 2015 in my home in Tiruvannamalai and then in a small guesthouse in Mahabalipuram, I had the honor and privilege of writing the foreword for Damo Mitchell’s book White Moon on the Mountain Peak.
 But in his latest book he has taken his work to a whole new level.
 Mitchell has dedicated his whole life to Daoism and the Daoist arts.
 Not many of us can say that we’ve been studying the internal arts since four years old, but Damo can.
 With over thirty years of experience, he is an authority on Daoism and especially the path of Nei Gong.
 In A Comprehensive Guide to Daoist Nei Gong Mitchell flexes his knowledge like no one else on the topic has ever done before.
 The book will leave you with a comprehensive view of the Daoist tradition, Qi Gong, Chinese medicine, and martial arts.
 In this book Damo Mitchell unleashes his spirit for all of us to learn and grow from on the sacred path of Dao.

 That’s my top 5 books of 2018.
 What are some of the best books you read in 2018?
-Leave a comment below of your own personal top 5 books for this year.
+Get in touch with your own personal top 5 books for this year.

 NOTE: This site directs people to Amazon and is an Amazon Associate member.
 As an Amazon Associate I earn from qualifying purchases.
 The pages on this website may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.